 About: MoveForwardPT takes a patient-centered approach.
-Looking to educate patients on mobility and quality of life while avoiding prescription medication and surgery. the library of videos include patient stories, workout tips, workplace wellness, and toys for children with disabilities.
+Looking to educate patients on mobility and quality of life while avoiding prescription medication and surgery.
+The library of videos includes patient stories, workout tips, workplace wellness, and toys for children with disabilities.

 Channel Link: MoveForwardPT

 YouTube is just one way for practitioners to keep up-to-date on the latest and greatest in the expanding world of physiotherapy.
-Set aside a set amount of time every week to learn from your favourite channels, and who knows, maybe you’ll start a YouTube channel for your clinic that focuses on exercises for your patients.
+Set aside a set amount of time every week to learn from your favourite channels, and who knows, maybe your clinic will start a YouTube channel that focuses on exercises for your patients.

 Stay up-to-date with the latest Juvonno posts and news.

 Optimum Wellness Centres choose Juvonno and process TELUS Health eClaims for 5200+ patients in the first year.

 A treatment plan fosters trust between you and the patient, and it is important in tracking your patient's progress, improving retention rates and more.